-iBeacon and beacon apps: 10 best apps that are leading the pack
+iBeacon and Beacon App: 10 Best Apps that are Leading the Pack

 Beacons and apps are a ‘power couple’!

-When iBeacon technology integrates with apps – they have the potential to create magic!
-In this post, we will discuss apps from different domains that stand out due to their features, ease of usage and the user interactivity they enable.
+When iBeacon software integrates with apps – they have the potential to create magic!
+In this post, we will discuss apps from different domains that stand out due to their features, ease of usage, and the user interactivity they enable.

 So let’s get started:

 Called ‘Placed’ earlier, this is an app used to trigger other apps.